 - Anti-colonial feminism

-Eric A. Stanley is an assistant professor in the Department of Gender and Women’s Studies at the University of California, Berkeley.
+Eric A. Stanley is an associate professor in the Department of Gender and Women’s Studies at the University of California, Berkeley.
 They are also affiliated with the Haas LGBTQ Citizenship Research Cluster.

 Eric received a Ph.D. in the History of Consciousness Department at the University of California, Santa Cruz and previously taught in the Department of Gender and Sexuality Studies at the University of California, Riverside.
 Their research and teaching work with radical trans/queer critique, anti-colonial feminisms, and critical theory.
 They are currently completing their first manuscript Atmospheres of Violence that argues racialized anti-trans/queer violence, including direct attacks, prisons, suicide, and HIV/AIDS, is foundational to, and not an aberration of, western modernity.
 They are also working on two other projects, the first on nonsovereignty and the trans/queer people involved in Left insurgent underground activities in the 1970s and 1980s, and a new project on geographies of dislocation and trans resistance, focusing on the Bay Area.